-Apprenticeships have a huge amount to offer and the more we do to help young people see apprenticeships as relevant, the quicker the image problem will go away.
+Apprenticeships have a huge amount to offer.
+The more we do to help young people see them as relevant, the quicker the image problem will go away.

-To do this, we need to understand what they think of them.
+To do this, we need to understand what young people think of them.
 In 2017, Investors in People conducted research into how young people perceive apprenticeships to find out just that.

 Of 1000 young people surveyed, 47% had considered an apprenticeship, which is great.
 But 53% said they had never considered one.
 Read on to find out why.

 This is not surprising.
 University seems to have become the most valuable route in the eyes of young people.
 This has been reinforced by careers advice and the popular media, which tend to lean on university as the ‘gold standard’ of post-secondary education.

 In the knowledge economy, A Levels and university have been seen as more attractive routes than apprenticeships.
 In London, which is dominated by knowledge economy work, parents are 40% less likely to want their children to do apprenticeships than in other areas.